kikke88/Magnetic_field_equation/README.md

 ***

 Task1 - testing of key functions(derivative of function, div, rot, energy estimation).
-Task2 - solving the equation of change in the magnetic field.
+Task2 - main semester task: solving the equation of change in the magnetic field.

 ***